wp-plugins/yith-woocommerce-wishlist/README.txt

 * French - FRANCE
 * Hebrew - ISRAEL
 * Italian - ITALY
+* Persian - IRAN, ISLAMIC REPUBLIC OF
 * Portuguese - BRAZIL
 * Portuguese - PORTUGAL
 * Turkish - TURKEY
 * Ukrainian - UKRAINE
-* Chinese - CHINA
-* Chinese - TAIWAN

 Some of these translations are not complete.
 If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress")